Fredericton Vasectomy Clinic Serving The Maritimes

 We also offer the option of a fully private procedure with no referral necessary.
 Please contact us for details on a fully private procedure.

-Dr. Christie has 10 years of experience as a Family Physician.
+Dr. Christie has experience as a Family Physician.
 He has been certified by the Canadian College of Family Physicians since 2006 and currently has a special focus in circumcision and vasectomy.

 Emergency Medicine, Inpatient Hospital Care, OR Assisting, and Nursing Home Care are all part of Dr. Christie’s busy medical practice.
 He also works in Sports Medicine for the University of New Brunswick and is on Faculty at Dalhousie University as an Associate Professor in the Department of Family Medicine.